2021-22 Completing a FAFSA

-The 2020-21 Summary of Changes for the Application Processing System guide includes details regarding all changes to the application process, including the color of the FAFSA documents, FAFSA on the Web, paper application changes and enhancements, the IRS DRT, the application processing schedule, CPS and ISIR changes and FAA Access to CPS changes.
+The 2021-22 Summary of Changes for the Application Processing System guide includes details regarding all changes to the application process, including the color of the FAFSA documents, FAFSA on the Web (FOTW), paper application changes and enhancements, IRS DRT enhancements, the application processing schedule, CPS and ISIR changes and FAA Access to CPS changes.

 Students and parents can use FAFSA4caster (a link to the site from the FAFSA on the Web home page to familiarize themselves to the FAFSA application process, various types of financial aid that are available and to obtain an early eligibility estimate for federal student aid.
 FAFSA4caster is for anyone who is not yet ready to file a FAFSA.
 A student does not have to be a high school senior to use FAFSA4caster; in fact, the tool is recommended for juniors, and even as early as middle school.

 The 2021-22 electronic version of the Free Application for Federal Student Aid (FAFSA®) and the paper FAFSA are comprised of seven steps or sections, depending on the application that is used.
 Prior to beginning the FAFSA application process, applicants filing a FAFSA electronically should complete the FAFSA on the Web Worksheet, access the various links from the FAFSA application homepage, the Introduction page that displays before a FAFSA entry is started and read instructions provided with each FAFSA question.
 If the paper FAFSA is completed, refer to the instructions included in the application booklet.